-When it launched in April, the property reporting service was not available to PRs.
+When it launched in April 2020, the property reporting service was not available to PRs.
 It has now been expanded, and guidance on how unrepresented PRs can tackle the process is available, under the heading ‘If you’re a capacitor or personal representative’.
 (NB Capacitor is a new term and we have queried its introduction with HMRC.
-It does not appear to encompass agents.)
+It does not encompass agents.)

 The guidance covers the position where a PR is making the report.
 They are advised to do this using their own Property Account.
 When starting a new report, the taxpayer is given the option of reporting on behalf of: